science/openthermo/README.md

 # Installation
 To install, be sure you have required libraries which can be found in thermoclient.rb file.
 GEMSPEC file forthcoming.
 Ruby 1.9.3 was used in development.

-To test, you must also have node.js installed or an equivalent web server exposing the API specified in the boot.json files (named valid-thermo-boot.json.orig in test).
+To test, you must also have thermoserver project installed or an equivalent web server exposing the API specified in the docs folder of thermoserver.
-If you wish to use an alternative test webserver, basically that server must make your configuration files available at the URL specified in boot.json for the key "config_url"
-For testing, this webserver must make that URL available by mounting the test folder to that location.

-Node.js server requires restify, semaphore and nodeunit.

 # Testing
-If you are using Node.js to run tests, you must first start the webserver prior to running tests.
+If you are using thermoserver to run tests, you must first start the webserver prior to running tests.
 On Windows you can run "startserver.cmd" in the test folder.
-For Linux, you start the server with the command: "node ../server/thermo-stever.js start"
+For Linux, you start the server with the command: "ruby ../../server/thermoserver.rb" from the test folder, assuming you have thermoserver installed in a folder parallel to thermoruby.

 Once the server is running, you can start the tests from within the test folder with: "ruby test-thermoclient.rb"